 On February 15, 2013, the Company provided an update with respect to its proposed Shareholder Gold Royalty Program.
 The Company intends to file a formal application with the TSX Venture Exchange with the objective of going ahead with the gold program, and it anticipates that this will occur during fiscal 2014.
 The Company is preparing plans for the Granada Gold Mine to enter into production.
-The Company will make available the amount of ounces and costs to the shareholders based upon the Pre-Feasibility Study expected later this year.
+The Company will make available the amount of ounces and costs to the shareholders based upon the PFS recently completed.